daronphang/programming-resources/cloud-computing/AWS/services/networking/products.md

 ### Routing policies

-- Simple routing policy (no health checks)
+- Simple routing policy: No health checks
-- Weighted routing policy (using weight to route to resource)
+- Weighted routing policy: Using weight to route to resource
-- Latency routing policy (minimizes latency)
+- Latency routing policy: Serves user requests from the AWS Region that provides the lowest latency
-- Failover routing policy (disaster recovery)
+- Failover routing policy: Disaster recovery
-- Geolocation routing policy (different geographic locations)
+- Geolocation routing policy: Serve traffic based on geographic location of users
+- Geoproximity routing policy: Routes traffic based on the geographic location of users and resources

 ### How CloudFront works with Route 53